How about getting paid instantly?

 Pros of Due Upon Receipt

 Now if you are working as a freelancer or even small business, you might have a lot on the plate and tend to forget to check with the payment sent against invoice.
 This can be risky for your budding business.
-Adding the label ‘due on receipt’ can lessen your burden and effortlessly help you to get paid on time.
+Adding the label ‘due on receipt’ can lessen your burden and effortlessly help you to receive payments on time.

 Looking through hundreds of emails and documents to identify pending invoices is really an uphill struggle.
 Instant payment option saves all your time and effort.
 Online invoicing software can make your task more hassle-free.